PRP Specialist

 OrthoTeam Clinic

-Board Certified Orthopedic Surgeon & Sports Medicine located in Madison & Stoughton, WI
+Board Certified Orthopedic Surgeons & Sports Medicine located in Madison, WI & Stoughton, WI

 Platelet-rich plasma (PRP) therapy is a powerful non-surgical treatment that's often used to accelerate healing.
-During PRP therapy at OrthoTeam Clinic in Madison & Stoughton, Wisconsin, Dr. Rawal injects healing growth factors from your own blood into and around damaged tissue.
+During PRP therapy at OrthoTeam Clinic in Madison & Stoughton, your surgeon injects healing growth factors from your own blood into and around damaged tissue.
 PRP therapy is an innovative treatment that can help speed up joint and bone healing in a natural way.
-To schedule an appointment, call the office or reserve your appointment online today.
+To schedule an appointment, call our Madison or Stoughton Clinic today.

 PRP Q&A